2012 Winter Youth Olympics: Marketing

 A BMW car with the Innsbruck 2012 logo while the mascot for the games looks on.

 Marketing for the games included sponsor BMW painting cars with the Innsbruck 2012 logo and information to spread awareness across Austria.

 Sponsors

-There are twelve official worldwide partners of the International Olympic Committee such as McDonald's and Coca-Cola, which have been designated as "World Olympic Partners" by the organizing committee for the event.
+There are twelve official worldwide partners of the International Olympic Committee such as McDonald's and Coca-Cola, which were designated as "World Olympic Partners" by the organizing committee for the event.
 The organizing committee also designated fifteen companies as official sponsors and suppliers of which include BMW and Raiffeisen Zentralbank among others.
-About 60% of the costs associated with the games are expected to be covered by sponsorship by the various companies.
+About 60% of the costs associated with the games were expected to be covered by sponsorship by the various companies.